Go to page top

 Furthermore, we hope that the toolkit can help to address some of the health inequalities that many autistic people experience.
 Autistic people have higher rates of most medical conditions and face significant barriers to health services.
 This can be due to services not being autism-informed, trauma from prior service experiences and autistic characteristics such as sensory, motor and executive functioning differences.
 These health inequalities are made worse by non-inclusive health and care research; autistic people are rarely included as research participants or involved as advisors.
 Greater involvement of autistic people in research is essential for ensuring their needs are considered across health research.

 We also acknowledge the context of autism research.
 We are aware that globally, certain research funding continues to ignore the priorities or needs of autistic adults and does not meet good practice standards.
-Furthermore, the toolkit is written predominantly from a UK research perspective and we acknowledge that some aspects may be less applicable to research in other countries.
+Furthermore, the Toolkit is written predominantly from a UK research perspective and we acknowledge that some aspects may be less applicable to research in other countries.
 We are trying to do things differently, alongside many autism-informed researchers in the UK.
 Our work is rooted in the neurodiversity paradigm, and we believe that autistic people should be involved in all aspects of research that affect them directly.
-We hope this toolkit will help with this aspiration.
+We hope this Toolkit will help with this aspiration.

 About the Toolkit

-Who is the toolkit for?
+Who is the Toolkit for?

-What is the aim of the toolkit?
+What is the aim of the Toolkit?

-• The aim is to increase autistic peoples' understanding of and involvement in research both as participants and public contributors
+• The aim is to increase autistic peoples' understanding of and involvement in research both as participants and public contributors.

-How was the toolkit created?
+How was the Toolkit created?

-Who has been involved in creating the toolkit?
+Who has been involved in creating the Toolkit?

 • online learning